 Can you use a 'public tweet with comment' in your research paper?
 This course is designed to help you develop skills needed to become an expert in utilizing the appropriate sources you will need for your assignments, research papers, presentations, and more.
 More importantly, you will find out about citing tweets, blogs, podcasts, articles, or books that you want to include in your research papers.
 The course runs seven-and-a-half weeks long and consists of seven (7) lessons.
 The course will utilize scaffolding strategies framed by concepts from the Framework for Information Literacy for Higher Education (ACRL 2016).
 As such, everyone who completes this course is officially considered an information literate individual!

 Now to the structure of the course.
 An annotated bibliography (created in drafts over 4 weeks), along with weekly mini-quizzes, discussion forums, tutorials, and videos, will aide you in understanding the concepts of information literacy.
 During, the first two weeks, the coursework will help you: (a) become familiar with resources and services that the library provides, (b) gain a better understanding of the research process, and (c) develop a focused research question.
-The lessons of the following three weeks will address how to identify and locate the various resources (i.e. reference materials, books, articles, and web resources.
+The lessons of the following three weeks will address how to identify and locate the various resources (i.e. reference materials, books, articles, streaming media, and web resources).
 You will learn the importance how each type of resource is evaluated for relevance, quality, or authority, and how to incorporate the various types of sources into the annotated bibliography you are preparing for this class (and for any future paper, presentation, or report).
 The final two weeks' lessons will help you understand copyright issues, how to cite sources, what constitutes plagiarism, and how to avoid plagiarizing.
 In the remaining half week that follows the seven lessons, you will submit your final draft of the annotated bibliography.
-There is no final exam.
+There is NO final exam.

 It is my hope that you will find this course useful, so much so you will continue to apply the skills you've learned here into future research projects.
 Now, start your engines and click on Lecture #1 to start your journey.
 Cheers!